Alcohol Tolerance and Physical Side Effects

 Additionally, certain medications can increase sensitivity to the side effects of drinking, making it more difficult for us to enjoy a night out with friends or family.

-At Zinnia Healing, we help individuals reclaim their lives from alcohol use disorder (AUD).
+At Zinnia Health, we help individuals reclaim their lives from alcohol use disorder (AUD).
 Our comprehensive treatment options include detox, inpatient, and outpatient care, providing each person with a personalized plan that works best for them.
 To get started, call our helpline at (855) 430-9439.

 Why Can’t I Drink Like I Used to?